By: Madison Rogas, CEI Intern

-> Books: I love these books as they creatively weave yoga poses throughout a story and provide beautiful illustrations as guides for the little yogis.
+Resources Books: I love these books as they creatively weave yoga poses throughout a story and provide beautiful

-> Activity Decks: These card decks are great ways to introduce children to various poses and provide inspiration to the adults leading the class.
+Activity Decks: These card decks are great ways to introduce children to various poses and provide inspiration to the adults leading the class.
 I like to use these decks during yoga games as visualization tools.
 My favorite game to use them in is similar to Musical Chairs: place the pose cards in a large circle, put on a song, kids dance around the circle and when the music stops they must do whatever pose the card they land on says.

 Yoga Pretzels: 50 Fun Yoga Activities for Kids & Grownups by Tara Guber and Leah Kalish Yoga for Children — Yoga Cards: 50+ Yoga Poses and Mindfulness Activities for Healthier, More Resilient Kids by Lisa Flynn

 Baptiste, B. (2004).
 My daddy is a pretzel: Yoga for parents and kids.
 Cambridge, Massachusetts: Barefoot Books.

 Flynn, L. (2013).
 Yoga for children: 200+ yoga poses, breathing exercises, and meditations for healthier, happier, more resilient children.
 Avon, Massachusetts: Adams Media.